minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Minnesota is not a common-law marriage state.
 Couples who wish to have marital rights and privileges must obtain a marriage license and marry in a civil ceremony led by an authorized officiant.
 However, although Minnesota does not permit the creation of common-law marriages within its borders, it recognizes the validity of common-law marriages created in states that allow this type of union.

 Couples who wish to enter into a relationship without getting married may be able to do so by registering a domestic partnership.
-Such relationships are allowed in some Minnesota jurisdictions, such as the City of Minneapolis.
+Such relationships are allowed in Minnesota jurisdictions like the City of Minneapolis.

 • To become domestic partners, both parties must: